eclipse-sumo/sumo/docs/web/docs/Simulation/Randomness.md

 # Vehicle Type Distributions

-A simple way of of modelling a heterogeneous vehicle fleet works by defining a `<vTypeDistribution>` and let each vehicle pick it's type randomly from this distribution.
+A simple way of of modelling a heterogeneous vehicle fleet works by defining a `<vTypeDistribution>` and let each vehicle pick its type randomly from this distribution.
 For details, see [vehicle type distributions](../Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md#vehicle_type_distributions).

 # Speed distribution